What is needed for class?

 What can I expect when I arrive for lessons?

 Upon arrival, stop at the front desk and we check you in and give your student(s) a wrist band which indicates the specific location in which they will be swimming.
 Little Flippers has a family friendly changing area which is located at the opposite end of the viewing area on the left.
 Showers are in the locker room and restrooms are available for use in the viewing area.
 Once you have changed for the lesson, a deck supervisor will call your class into the pool area a few minutes before class begins.
 Please do not let children enter the pool area until the teacher calls them.
-Additionally, parents in the Parent participation classes should not enter the pool area until your class is called.
+Additionally, adults in the parent participation classes should not enter the pool area until your class is called.

 Is there any place for me store my belongings during lessons?